Callumk7/callum-blog-remix/projects/this-little-piggy.md

 **Introduction**

-"This Little Piggy Richmond" is a local charity dedicated to the rescue and rehoming of vulnerable guinea pigs throughout London and beyond.
+**This Little Piggy Richmond** is a local charity dedicated to the rescue and rehoming of vulnerable guinea pigs throughout London and beyond.
 They operate a responsible rehoming scheme, ensuring that each guinea pig is placed in a safe, sustainable environment.

 **Need**